After you're diagnosed with multiple sclerosis, you may worry about how your condition could affect your work life.

 - Loss of bladder or bowel control

 How it affects you may also depend on the type of work you do.
 If you get dizzy or have double vision, it’s unsafe to drive a delivery truck or operate machinery.
-Some people with MS find it more difficult to focus their thoughts.
+Some people with MS find harder to focus their thoughts.
 Usually, it just takes more time.
 Planning or analysis may also get tougher the longer you have MS.

 What You Can Do

 First, don’t panic.
-The Americans with Disabilities Act protects your right to have a job you’re qualified to do, even if you have a disability like MS.
+The Americans with Disabilities Act protects your right to have a job you’re qualified to do, even if you have a condition like MS.

-The law allows you to ask for reasonable accommodations, so you can do your job with your disability.
+The law allows you to ask for reasonable accommodations, so you can do your job.
 These tweaks can include:

 - Different work hours